ethanyanjiali/deep-vision/imagenet-2012/pytorch/README.md

 make train_resnet34
 ```

-- This model is trained by an old training script (`train_old.py`), therefore some log format might differ from those newer ones.
+- This model is trained with an old training script (`train_old.py`), therefore some log format might differ from those newer ones.
 - Unlike the new training config, I trained resnet-34 with a batch size of 512.
 Since I used 8 GPUs, it's 64 batch size per GPU.
 Kaiming did mentioned that different batch size might degrad the accuracy.
 So I advice still stick to batch size of 256 when you use 8 GPUs.
 - The best accuracy is achieved at epoch 93, but I trained until epoch 129
 - Color jittering was not applied for this training